darkfadr/hermes-server/README.md

 * [node](https://nodejs.org/en/)

 ## Contributing
-Send us a pull request on [bitbucket]
+Send us a pull request

 ## Versioning
 We use [SemVer](guide/how-tos/versioning.md) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).